kubernetes/community/keps/sig-cli/0008-kustomize.md

 The kubectl command provides a cli for:

 - accessing the Kubernetes apis through json or yaml configuration
-- porcelain commands for generating and transforming configuration off of commandline flags.
+- porcelain commands for generating and transforming configuration off of command line flags.

 Examples: